xdaruis/code-executor-api/README.md

 - Allows users to specify a time limit for execution in their chosen programming language.
 - Provides results as a list, indicating code output and time limit compliance for each test case.
 - Maximum time limit is set to 15 seconds for security reasons.

-Enjoy comprehensive testing and secure code execution with our versatile API.